KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `calendarfetcher.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node-ical.js`: Replace it with built-in fetch.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Callmonitor-Current-Call by armybean](https://github.com/armybean/MMM-Callmonitor-Current-Call)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Callmonitor-Current-Call.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Caltrain by efritz09](https://github.com/efritz09/MMM-Caltrain)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Caltrain by zzhenney](https://github.com/zzhenney/MMM-Caltrain)